Rostislav Grigorchuk: Mathematical contributions

 Much of Grigorchuk's work in the 1990s and 2000s has been on developing the theory of branch, automata and self-similar groups and on exploring these connections.
 For example, Grigorchuk, with co-authors, obtained a counter-example to the conjecture of Michael Atiyah about L2-betti numbers of closed manifolds.

 Grigorchuk is also known for his contributions to the general theory of random walks on groups and the theory of amenable groups, particularly for obtaining in 1980 what is commonly known (see for example) as Grigorchuk's co-growth criterion of amenability for finitely generated groups.

 Awards and honors

 In 1979 Rostislav Grigorchuk was awarded the Moscow Mathematical Society.

 In 1991 he obtained Fulbright Senior Scholarship, Columbia University, New York.

 In 2003 an international group theory conference in honor of Grigorchuk's 50th birthday was held in Gaeta, Italy.
 Special anniversary issues of the "International Journal of Algebra and Computation", the journal "Algebra and Discrete Mathematics" and the book "Infinite Groups: Geometric, Combinatorial and Dynamical Aspects" were dedicated to Grigorchuk's 50th birthday.

 In 2009 Grigorchuk R.I. was awarded the Association of Former Students Distinguished Achievement in Research, Texas A&M University.

 In 2012 he became a fellow of the American Mathematical Society.

 In 2015 Rostislav Grigorchuk was awarded the AMS Leroy P. Steele Prize for Seminal Contribution to Research.
-In addition, in this year he became a laureate of Bogolyubov Prize of Ukrainian Academy of Science.

-In 2020 Grigorchuk R.I. has been elected as a laureate of the prestigious Humboldt Research Award by Germany’s Alexander von Humboldt Foundation.
+In 2020 Grigorchuk R.I. received the Humboldt Research Award by Germany’s Alexander von Humboldt Foundation.